-Noticing your walls bowing or bulging is the first step to getting the underlying problem resolved.
-The problem is that there are many possible causes for walls bowing or bulging, so it is best to get the advice of a structural engineer, as it is our profession to understand what forces act to weaken the structural integrity of a building and why they may move.
-We will advise you as to the cause of the problem and what steps will need to be taken to address the issue and prevent it from recurring.
+Noticing your walls bowing or bulging is the first sign that you need to get the underlying problem resolved.
+The problem is that there are many possible causes for walls bowing or bulging, so it is best to get the advice of a structural engineer.
+A professional structural engineer will understand what forces are acting to weaken the structural integrity of a building and why they may move.
+We will advise you what is causing the problem, and what steps will need to be taken to address the issue and prevent it from recurring.

 - Insufficient tying of walls to floors

 - Heavy traffic over time – especially if you live near a train line, construction sites, heavy plant machinery, or an airport.
 The vibrations that result can destabilise the ground, leading to movement of the foundations, which can result in visible bowing or bulging